-IVC Filter Settlement Attorney in Columbia
+IVC Filter Settlement Attorney in Fulton

 The inferior vena cava (IVC) is the primary vessel for returning blood to the heart from the lower body.
 Inferior vena cava filters are tiny, cage shaped devices that doctors insert into the IVC to trap blood clots and keep them from entering the lungs.
 Doctors use these filters most often in patients who are at an increased risk for a pulmonary embolism (blood clot in the lungs), particularly if the patient cannot undergo anticoagulant therapy or such therapy was ineffective.
 Most IVC filters are left in place permanently, but some are temporary and removable.

 Unfortunately, the FDA has received numerous reports linking IVC filters to adverse events.
 These events are likely related to the length of time the device stays implanted.
 The risks include: